 Mindfulness in a Chaotic, Rapidly Changing World Life is stressful from work to the national news.
 Oftentimes, we can get caught up in the chaos and forget to pause, realign, and reflect.
 Frank offers strategies to remain mindful and present in this world.

-Read “Dying in the Fix-It Society” on The Huffington Post
+Read “Dying in the Fix-It Society” on The Huffington Post.

-Watch the trailer for The Five Invitations
+Watch the book trailer for The Five Invitations.

-Take a look at the Metta Institute website
+Take a look at the Metta Institute website.

 — Jon Kabat-Zinn, founder of MBSR and author of Full Catastrophe Living and Coming to Our Senses